Meme1079/PsychWiki/README.md

 # Psych-Wiki
 > **Note**: This not the official wiki of Psych Engine

-Welcome to the Psych Wiki! this is where we dedicate to add missing thing's from the official wiki!
-I made this repostory becuase the official wiki hasn't been updated for a while and thats why I made it.
+Welcome to PsychWiki!
+This is where we dedicate to documenting functions/other that is or not in official wiki with high quality descriptions and researching.
+This repository was made because the official wiki hasn't been updated for a while, so I decided to make my own wiki cuz why the hell not?

-This wiki main thing to do is documenting functions/other with high quality. _(This man is lying to you)_
+# To-do List:
+- [x] Finish the shader wiki
+- [x] Add all the unmentioned callback
+- [ ] Finish the `Lua Script Examples` folder

 # Major Updates:
 ### 10.0 Version